 Two things come to mind straight away and the first is that the older I get the more my opinion of movies seems to differ from the mainstream audience.
 The other thing is that it feels like it has been a long time coming but "Pixels" is an entertaining Adam Sandler movie, that seems to be where my opinion differs to many who seem to be disappointed by this movie.
-In truth I can understand why some might be disappointed by "Pixels" as the characters are typically stupid, the jokes are often week and Sandler often seems to delve in to his box of cliche responses rather than doing anything fresh.
+In truth I can understand why some might be disappointed by "Pixels" as the characters are typically stupid, the jokes are often week and Sandler often seems to delve in to his box of mannerisms rather than doing anything fresh.

-But then in many ways it is another typical Sandler element which makes "Pixels" work for me as his dipping back in to the 80s with arcade games which simply made me smile.
+But in many ways it is because it is another typical Sandler element which makes "Pixels" work for me as his dipping back in to the 80s with arcade games made me smile.
 From a battle with centipedes to playing Pacman on the streets of New York this is 80s creative and to be honest I would love to play real Pacman in a city with pimped up minis.
 But then add some retro tunes and whilst clearly not my childhood brought to life it did remind me of what was so good about the arcades back then and the games we played in them.

 What this all boils down to is that "Pixels" is the sort of movie whose retro creativity should appeal enough to some to distract from the weaknesses and out right stupidity which fills the rest of the movie, well it is an Adam Sandler movie.